ybv/dbpedia_graph/README.md

 ```
 - You should see logs indicating the backend server running at `http://localhost:64210` and the frontend server running at `http://localhost:5000`

+## Gotchas
+- Every restart deletes the existing embedded database, and the dataset needs to be re-uploaded.

 ## License